Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Numerical Experiments

 In this section, we use simulations to illustrate the performance of the proposed algorithm.
 We consider the case where $Z_t$ takes value in $\{1,2\}$ (i.e., there are 2 regimes), with transition probability $P(Z_t=1|Z_{t-1}=1) = 0.7$ and $P(Z_t=1|Z_{t-1}=2) = 0.3$.
 The dimension $d$ is varied in $\{30,90\}$, and the sample size $T$ is varied within $\{500,1000,2000\}$.

 We consider two settings for generating the regression coefficient matrices.
 For Setting~I, we first define matrices $A, \tilde A$, both in $\mathbb{R}^{3\times 3}$, with

 We then set $B_1 = \textnormal{Id}_{d/3} \otimes A$; that is, $B_1$ is a block diagonal matrix with all $d/3$ diagonal blocks set to $A$.
-The matrix $B_2$ is the same as $B_1$ except that the $k$-th diagonal block is changed to $\tilde A$, for $k \in \{1,2,5,10\}$ when $d=30$ and for $k \in \{1,2,5,10,11,12,15,20,21,22,25,30\}$ when $d=90$.
-For Setting~II, we first generate an adjacency matrix $A^{adj} \in \mathbb{R}^{d\times d}$ randomly by drawing its entries independently from a Bernoulli$(0.1)$ distribution.
-When $d=30$, we let $(B_1)_{ij} = 0$ if $A^{adj}_{ij} =0$; and for $A^{adj}_{ij} =1$, $(B_1)_{ij}$ takes value $0.2,-0.2,0.4,-0.4$ with probability $0.45,0.45,0.05,0.05$, respectively.
+The matrix $B_2$ is the same as $B_1$ except that the $k$-th diagonal block is changed to $\tilde A$, for $k \in \{1,2,5,10\}$ when $d=30$ and for $k \in \{1,2,5,10,11,12,15,20,21,22,\allowbreak 25,30\}$ when $d=90$.
+For Setting~II, we first generate an adjacency matrix $A^{\mathrm{adj}} \in \mathbb{R}^{d\times d}$ randomly by drawing its entries independently from a Bernoulli$(0.1)$ distribution.
+When $d=30$, we let $(B_1)_{ij} = 0$ if $A^{\mathrm{adj}}_{ij} =0$; and for $A^{\mathrm{adj}}_{ij} =1$, $(B_1)_{ij}$ takes value $0.2,-0.2,0.4,-0.4$ with probability $0.45,0.45,0.05,0.05$, respectively.
 When $d=90$, the active regression coefficients take value $0.12,-0.12,0.24,-0.24$ with probability $0.45,0.45,0.05,0.05$, respectively, so that the spectral norm of $B_1$ is the same as in the case of $d=30$ and is below 1.
 To generate $B_2$, we randomly subset $50\%$ of the active entries in $B_1$ and flip its sign.
-In both Settings~I and II, the conditional variance $\sigma^2$ is set to 1.
+In both Settings~I and II, the conditional variance $\sigma_j^2$ is set to 1.

 To generate the observed data $\{Y_t\}$, we use a burn-in period of 5,000 steps.
 In each iteration of the algorithm, the tuning parameter $\lambda$ is selected via a 10-fold cross validation.
 The algorithm is terminated when $\|\theta^{(q)} - \theta^{(q-1)}\|_\infty$ is below a tolerance level, set to $10^{-4}$.
 The initial estimate of the regression coefficients $\beta^{(0)}$ is generated from $N_{2d^2}(0,{0.5}^2\textnormal{Id}_{2d^2})$, and ${p_{ij}}^{(0)} = 0.5$, $\sigma^{(0)}=1$.
 Such random initialization has been employed in previous works, including \citet{hao2017simultaneous}, and we found it reliable across the simulation settings we considered, especially with larger sample sizes.
-For each simulated dataset, we use 5 random initializations, and when different initializations lead to meaningfully different parameter estimates, we select the initialization and consequently the parameter estimate based on high-dimensional Bayesian information criteria (HBIC) \citep{wang2020tuning}.
+For each simulated dataset, we use 5 random initializations, and when different initializations lead to meaningfully different parameter estimates, we select the initialization and consequently the parameter estimate that results in the largest value of the expected log-likelihood (unpenalized objective function).